 Irrigation advice system and ICTs

 The agricultural sector faces the challenge of increasing food production to meet the demand caused by the growth of the world population.
-In this scenario, irrigation and the "small agriculture" (SA) will play a central role.
-SA is the most widespread form of production in the world, with more than 90% of all agricultural holdings (500 million) and contributes more than 80% of food production.
-Most of the SA in Latin America and the Caribbean uses irrigation based on empirical knowledge, which has caused an inadequate and inefficient management of the water resource.
-The use of the Irrigation Advisory Service (SAR), widely spread in other regions of the planet, promotes a sustainable water management, providing farmers with the necessary information to achieve a more efficient management of irrigation, as well as data on the water needs of your crops, enhancing savings and better use of water and fertilizers, which increases crop yield.
-For this purpose, the SAR has a network of agroclimatic stations whose maintenance and management is carried out by the service itself.
-The objective of the project is to generate a study to identify how to reduce the yield gap in a group of crops, through the use of irrigation schedules adjusted to the water requirements.
+In this scenario, irrigation and the family agriculture (AF) play a central role.
+AF is the most widespread form of production in the world, with more than 90% of all agricultural holdings (500 million) and contributes by more than 80% of food production.
+Most of the AF in Latin America and the Caribbean uses irrigation based on empirical knowledge, which led to an inefficient water management.
+The Irrigation Advisory System (SAR) provides farmers information to achieve a more efficient irrigation management, which leads to increasing crop yields.
+The general objective of the project is to generate a study to identify how to reduce the yield gap in a group of crops, through the use of irrigation schedules adjusted to the water requirements.

 The technological solution

-900 farmers of the Río Dulce Irrigation System in Santiago del Estero, Argentina.
+900 farmers of the Río Dulce Irrigation System (Santiago del Estero, Argentina).

-400 producers from the organizations: Sociedad de Fomento Rural Milgarejo, Cooperativa Agraria Punta del Sarandí and Sociedad de Fomento Rural Canelón Chico, of Uruguay.
+400 farmers from the organizations: Sociedad de Fomento Rural Milgarejo, Cooperativa Agraria Punta del Sarandí and Sociedad de Fomento Rural Canelón Chico (Uruguay).

-250 farmers from the municipalities of El Sauce, Tisma and Ciudad Darío, of Nicaragua.
+250 farmers from the Municipalities of El Sauce, Tisma and Ciudad Darío (Nicaragua).

 Sustainable Development Goals